biswas-12/Static-web-host-on-S3-using-terraform/README.md

+# About
+This project aims to automate the deployment of a static website on Amazon S3 using Terraform.
+Terraform is a powerful infrastructure as code tool that allows you to define and provision infrastructure resources, such as S3 buckets, in a declarative way.
+By using Terraform, you can easily manage and version control your infrastructure.

-# Initialize Your Terraform Environment 🔄
+## Initialize Your Terraform Environment 🔄

 Start by running `terraform init` in your project directory.
 This command sets up Terraform by downloading necessary plugins and modules, making your environment ready for the next steps.